rogerbraun/StalkerChan/README.markdown

 # StalkerChan

 ### About
-This software will download all pictures of a (4|Kraut)chan channel and look for GPS data.
-If it finds some it copies the image to a special folder, which you can then analyze.
+This software will download all pictures of a (4|Kraut)chan channel and look for GPS data in them.

 ### Why?
 The program was inspired by a thread on /b/, asking for a program to quick-check if there is GPS data in images.
 I want to show that you should be more aware of what you are putting on the internet.
 Most modern phones and some cameras have a GPS module built in and will tag the images you take.
 Even if you tried to conceal your identity, having GPS data of where the photo was taken will make it easier to identify you.